SpaceX Readies For Key Test Of Capsule Built To Carry Astronauts Into Space

 "Human spaceflight is basically the core mission of SpaceX," company executive Hans Koenigsmann told reporters in a preflight briefing.
 "So we are really excited to do this.
 There's nothing more important for us than this endeavor."

 For the latest test, another mannequin will be on board.
-This one will have all kinds of sensors to see how a real human would experience the trip.
+This one is named Ripley, for the heroine in the Alien movies, and it will have all kinds of sensors to see how a real human would experience the trip.
 "We measure the responses on the human body, obviously, and measure the environment," Koenigsmann says.
 "We want to make sure that everything is perfect."

 There's room for seven astronauts in the white, bell-shaped Crew Dragon, which is basically a souped-up version of the SpaceX robotic cargo ship.
 If the capsule blasts off as planned and everything checks out, it will travel to the space station and dock there.
 The three astronauts currently living in the outpost will be able to open the hatch and go inside to load and unload cargo before the capsule returns to Earth and splashes down in the Atlantic Ocean.